- Buy LINK and 50+ other cryptos

 There are several ways to buy LINK tokens directly with fiat currency (USD, for example).
 Alternatively, you can buy a widely traded cryptocurrency such as Bitcoin (BTC) or Ethereum (ETH), and then trade that currency for LINK tokens.
-The basic process you’ll need to follow is outlined below:
+The basic steps to buy LINK are: